-In 2010, there was one instance where the indicator station results were statistically discernible from the control station results.
-This is discussed below.
+In 2011, there were two instances in which the indicator station readings were statistically discernible from the control station readings.
+This is discussed in detail below.
 No discernible radiological impact upon the environment or the public as a consequence of plant discharges to the atmosphere and to the river was established for any other REMP samples.

-Cesium-137 was identified in 8 of 24 samples vegetation samples at the indicator stations and in none of the samples at the control station.
-The average of the positive samples at the indicator stations was 31.4 pCi/kg-wet.
-The potential dose to a member of the public due (an adult) who would receive the highest dose due to regular consumption of vegetation containing the above level of Cs-137 would be 0.87 mrem in a year.
-This dose is less than 6% of the regulatory limit of 15 mrem per year to any organ due to gaseous effluents.
+Cesium-137 was detected in three of 24 vegetation samples at the indicator station but not in any of the 12 control station samples.
+The average of the three positive samples at the indicator station was 69.6 pCi/kg.
+The potential dose to a member of the public (an adult) who would receive the highest dose due to regular consumption of vegetation containing the above level of Cs-137 would be 0.36 mrem in a year.
+This dose is less than 3% of the regulatory limit of 15 mrem per year to any organ due to gaseous effluents.
+The required MDC and RL for Cs-137 in vegetation is 80 and 2000 pCi/kg-wet, respectively.